Living up to the hype: Dressel wins 1st individual gold

 Dressel's victory pulled the Americans ahead of the Aussies with six golds in Tokyo.
 They also lead the overall medal tally with 21, nine ahead of their rivals.

-Zhang turned in a dominating performance to win China's first swimming gold of these games in the women’s 200-meter butterfly.
+She turned in a dominating performance to win China's first swimming gold of the Tokyo Games in the 200 butterfly.
 Her Olympic-record time of 2:03.86 put her more than a body length ahead of the pair of Americans, Regan Smith and Hali Flickinger.

 The U.S. swimmers dueled back and forth for the silver, with Smith pulling ahead at the end to touch in 2:05.30.
 Flickinger earned the bronze in 2:05.65.